nlohmann/json/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull request checklist

+Read the [Contribution Guidelines](https://github.com/nlohmann/json/blob/develop/.github/CONTRIBUTING.md) for detailed information.

 - [ ]  Changes are described in the pull request, or an [existing issue is referenced](https://github.com/nlohmann/json/issues).
 - [ ]  The test suite [compiles and runs](https://github.com/nlohmann/json/blob/develop/README.md#execute-unit-tests) without error.
 - [ ]  [Code coverage](https://coveralls.io/github/nlohmann/json) is 100%.
 Test cases can be added by editing the [test suite](https://github.com/nlohmann/json/tree/develop/test/src).
+- [ ]  The source code is amalgamated; that is, after making changes to the sources in the `develop` directory, run `make amalgamate` to create the single-header file `src/json.hpp`.
+The whole process is described [here](https://github.com/nlohmann/json/blob/develop/.github/CONTRIBUTING.md#files-to-change).

 ## Please don't